 A vision for change: case studies from the field

-ProMedica’s Food Pharmacy in Toledo, Ohio allows patients to fill a prescription for food just as they would for medications at a pharmacy.
-The Food Pharmacy is stocked with food that is selected by experts to positively impact the patient’s health.
-ProMedica also opened Market on the Green, a full-service grocery store in a designated food desert that lacked easy access to healthy foods.
+ProMedica’s Hunger as a Health Issue in Toledo, Ohio screens patients for food-insecurity when they are admitted into the hospital.
+Patients who screen positive receive several days of healthy food at discharge and can return once a month to Market on the Green to restock with food that is selected by experts to positively impact the patient’s health.
+Market on the Green is a full-service grocery store in a designated food desert that lacks easy access to healthy foods.
 The store offers nutrition education and is staffed by a job training program.

 Fresh Food Farmacy, launched by the Geisinger Health System, empowers participants to manage their medical conditions through food-related behavior and life style changes.
 Patients participate in nutrition education classes and learn how to prepare healthy meals with fresh produce they receive.